Functions in Python

 perpendicular and prints

 "Numbers passed are not Pythagorean Triplets", which is wrong.
-So when using positional arguments always make sure that order of arguments in function call and order of parameters in function header match.
+So when using positional arguments always make sure that order of arguments in function call and order of parameters in function header matches.
 Otherwise, you may get expected results.

 The other way to pass arguments to a function is to use Keyword arguments.
 In this method we pass each argument in the following form: